 In the short-term, we want to get our own house in order and to prioritise work programmes that will help us achieve our goals in this plan.
 We’ve worked together with Enviroleaders from local secondary schools and the Zero Carbon Nelson Tasman group to identify and prioritise actions we can undertake as a Council, to begin our journey on this path.

 The Tasman Climate Action Plan aims to drive reductions in Council emissions, provide leadership and advocacy and improve the District’s resilience in the face of a changing climate.

 The action plan is a further step in our response to the challenges of climate change and focuses on getting our own house in order as a first step.
 A fund of $100,000 has been set aside to progress some of the short-term actions that have not already been budgeted for.

-Tasman Mayor Richard Kempthorne says the Council recognises it needs to provide leadership.
+In September 2019, when the Action Plan was adopted, Tasman Mayor Richard Kempthorne said the Council recognises it needs to provide leadership.
 “There is no point in us preaching to our residents about what they should do to ensure a more sustainable future before we take a hard look at our own organisation and the steps we need to take to reduce our own emissions and ensure sound environmental practice in everything we do.”